 The communication of choice between all the devices is I2C, communicating between devices is needed to ensure navigation and data collection is achieved.
 The information that is being transmitted between the devices is speed, object, dimensions of the object and the position, on the image, the object is located.
 The PIXY data returns height, width, color, and center of the object.
 Using the PIXY, the vehicle can differentiate a red barrel and a red stanchion, it follows the red stanchion and avoids the red barrel, by adjusting the direction of the wheels.
 The semester accomplishments are communication between the devices, Tiva-C control of speed & wheel direction, and recognition of red barrels and red stanchions.

 An unexpected, and recent, change in design has taken place.
-After discussing the design with our facilitator it was decided, to continue developing the vehicle without the use of the forward control.
+After discussing the design with our facilitator it was decided to continue developing the vehicle without the use of the forward control.
 This is due to the fact that in a race, the optimal speed is the fastest, so by limiting the speed we are greatly hindering our performance.
 With that being said the PIXY camera is being used to determine directional decisions, while the speed is remaining constant.
 To accomplish this a proportional differential controller, or PD controller, is currently being implemented to allow the vehicle to interact with objects by changing the direction of the wheels alone.
 Once the controller is implemented the forward speed controller will be re-implemented to aid the successful passing of objects.

 Engineering Standards